Bachar Houli

+In 2025, Houli will play for the Newport Football Club in the Western Football Netball League (WFNL).

 Early life and junior football

 Houli was born in Australia to Lebanese parents who had migrated in the 1970s.
 He grew up in the western Melbourne suburbs of Altona North and Tarneit, and attended high school at Werribee Islamic College.
 He was raised a devout Muslim, praying five times a day and observing a comprehensive fast during the holy month of Ramadan.

-He followed his older brothers into Australian rules football at the age of 11, but hid his participation from his parents who preferred he focus his efforts on schooling.
-In his first season of competitive junior football in 2000, he won the under-12 best and fairest award while playing for Spotswood Football Club in the Western Region Football League, which was discovered by his parents who only later came to accept and encourage his footballing efforts.
-By his third season, Houli's parents began to support his junior football endeavours, during which time he won two league best and fairest awards and earned selection to the local representative side the Western Jets in the TAC Cup.
+He followed his older brothers into Australian rules football at the age of 11, but hid his participation from his parents, who preferred he focus his efforts on schooling.
+In his first season of competitive junior football in 2000, he won the under-12 best and fairest award while playing for Spotswood Football Club in the Western Region Football League.
+After that, his parents found out what he had been doing and, by his third season, they began to support his junior football endeavours, during which time he won two league best and fairest awards and earned selection to the local representative side, the Western Jets, in the TAC Cup.

 In 2004, Houli was selected play for and captain the Victorian Metropolitan region at the AFL under-16 championships.

-The following year, Houli was selected to represent the Victorian Metropolitan region side at the AFL Under 18 Championships, but ultimately ruled out from participation with a back fracture.
-Later that year he also suffered a torn Achilles tendon in a bike riding accident.
+In the following year, he was selected to represent the Victorian Metropolitan region side at the AFL Under 18 Championships, but was ruled out due to a back fracture.
+Later that year, he also suffered a torn Achilles tendon in a bike riding accident.

 In 2006, Houli suffered repeated stress fractures in his back, but was able to play through, including while serving as Vic Metro vice-captain at the 2006 AFL Under 18 Championships.
 He kicked one goal in a match against South Australia and another two against Western Australia and was among his side's best players in each.
 His performances helped keep his side undefeated through three matches and earned a premiership win at the tournament.